-- 1. A student may hand in their final assessment unit to be marked within 7 days after their end date. - 2.
+- 1. A student may hand assessments in to be marked within 4 weeks after their end date. - 2.
 If a student requires teacher assistance to complete assessments after their end date the student can either re-enrol in the unit or pay for private tuition.
-See Fee schedule for private tuition costs on the website.
+See Fee schedule for private tuition costs.
+See Re enrolment form which is located J:\Academic\AQTF Quality Syst\FEES For Training & Assessment\Re enrol fees)

-If an assessment that is submitted after their end date is marked Not Yet Satisfactory the student will be required to re-enrol in the unit.
+If an assessment that is submitted after their end date is marked Not Yet Satisfactory the student will be required to re-enrol in the unit